Brain Abscess Syndrome

 Brain abscesses only occur sporadically in wild deer, and the disease is well advanced when the external signs are noted, so treatment is usually not attempted.

 The bacteria responsible for brain abscess formation occur naturally on the skin of deer, and infection occurs as a result of natural breeding behavior, or trauma of other origin, so prevention and control is not feasible.
-If a hunter harvests a deer with pus in the eye sockets or pedicles, it likely has brain abscess syndrome.
-Cervids with BAS are not safe for human consumption because of the possibility of whole body dissemination of the bacteria (septicemia).
+If a hunter harvests a deer with pus in the eye sockets or pedicles, it may have brain abscess syndrome.
+Cervids with brain abscess syndrome may not be safe for human consumption because of the possibility of whole body dissemination of the bacteria (septicemia).
 The Game Commission cannot make definitive statements on the safety of wild meat consumption.
 While consults with the Departments of Agriculture and Health for further information may be pursued, any such decisions on wild meat consumption are at the sole discretion of the hunter.

 Baumann, C. D., W. R. Davidson, D. E. Roscoe, and K. Beheler-Amass.
 2001.
 Intracranial abscessation in white-tailed deer of North America.
 Journal of Wildlife Diseases 37: 661-670.